SaadJlil/auto_job/README.md

 .
 Run the script.

 This project was made for fun, meaning nothing is optimized or scalable.
-If you're interested in making the script better (generalize the pixel inputs on all types of screens, ask for email info and encrypt them or optimize the program etc...) , please don't hesitate to send me a pull request or an email (sailjlad@gmail.com), I'll be glad to take a look.
+If you're interested in making the script better (generalize the pixel inputs on all types of screens, ask for email info and encrypt them or optimize the program or add comments etc...) , please don't hesitate to send me a pull request or an email (sailjlad@gmail.com), I'll be glad to take a look.